 As an alternative to the vacuum method, here are some eco-friendly and ladybug-friendly methods of controlling a ladybug infestation, including making a quick & easy ladybug condo for the winter months.

-Other home remedies that people have used to get rid of ladybugs inside their home:
+Home remedies that others have used to get rid of ladybugs inside their home:

 - Spray some mint oil

 - Line the perimeter of your house with food grade Diatomaceous Earth